PythonMidtermProject/Project-Prep/README.md

 * []()

 ## Our Team:
-> Name - Name - Name - Name
+> Emily - Jordan - Polo - Steve - Harvey

 'Published by: Name'